microsoft/vscode-tslint/tslint/README.md

 ## 0.5.40
 - Add `tslint.autoFixOnSave` setting which enables fixing auto fixable warnings on file save.
+- Added support for auto fixes provided by the tslint library.

 ## 0.5.39
 - The status of the TSLint linter is now shown in the status line.